Gerry Mendicino

 Gennaro "Gerry" Mendicino (born May 18, 1950) is a Canadian actor.

 Mendicino was born in North Bay, Ontario, and graduated from the University of Windsor Drama School in 1973.
-Throughout his career he has been able to play a wide range of versatile characters.
-He began on the television series King of Kensington and went on to host the popular children's television series Polka Dot Door.
+Throughout his career, he has played a wide range of characters.
+He began on the television series King of Kensington and went on to host the children's television series Polka Dot Door from 1979 to 1984.
 He portrayed Sam Ramone in the television series Ready or Not.
 His most notable film role came as Uncle Taki in the My Big Fat Greek Wedding franchise.